Stuck on Soda Lake

 I wasn’t so sure I could make it but only gave a half-hearted “I dunno…”

-Then Jim infamously said, “You’ve got a Toyota; you can do it.”
+Then Jim infamously said, “You’ve got a Toyota; you can make it.”

 Oh… It’s funny now.
 Anyway, I did make that left and started out across the lake bed.